 Buying Baby items in Ho Chi Minh City

 It’s a good thing you have about 9 months, because man, these little people need a ton of stuff.
 Or is it just that all that baby gear is too cute to be true and we can’t help ourselves?
-Luckily, UK based Mothercare has a wide range of baby equipment and can be found in the Crescent Mall in D7 as well as at Estella Place in D2.
+Luckily, UK based Mothercare has a wide range of baby equipment and can be found at several localions in HCMC (Crescent Mall in D7, Estella Place in D2, Takashimaya, D1).
 Con Cung is also a good place to satisfy your nesting instinct.
 More baby gear can be found above An Phu supermarket at Happy Kids Saigon, a small store with surprisingly many baby items.
 Also check out the Facebook groups in Saigon, some are specialized in babies and kids.
 You can buy the best pre-loved items there and ask for all the baby stuff you can’t find elsewhere.
 Looking for swim diapers or re-usable diapers?
 Check the website Alvababy, they ship to Vietnam as well.

 Book it now: the babymoon